-Amazon Prime’s streaming is an duck of a service.
-There are some fantastic popular and rare titles available to watch, but the one sentence synopsis and lack of listing a director OR year of release makes it sometimes hard to have any clue what you may be watching.
+Amazon Prime’s streaming is an odd duck of a service.
+There are some fantastic popular and rare titles available to watch, but the one sentence synopsis and lack of listing a director OR year of release makes it rather challenging to have any clue what you may be watching.

 Such was the case with today’s feature, a classy little drama with genre touches that seems, based on the title and poster Amazon went with, to instead be a bloody period tale of witchcraft and fire.

 Quick Plot: Norman Taylor is a successful college professor with high ambitions of chairing his department.
 Back home, his wife Tansy has some trouble interacting with his colleagues in social settings, preferring to spend her time alone at their secluded beach cottage.
 Could it be because it's a safer place to practice THE BLACK ARTS?